CEDipEngineering/Overlay/README.md

 Currently shows Time (HH:MM:SS, 24-hour format), CPU and Ram usage.
 There is a small 'x' symbol, to close it.
 By default, will automatically run on startup, can be seen on the "startup" tab on Windows 10 Task Manager.

+There is also a small C button below the X button.
+This is used to randomly alter the color of the overlay.
+This color is saved in local storage, and should persist between sessions.
+Also, if you would like to revert to the original color, simply right-click the C.

 ## Example:

 ![example of appearance](example.png)